zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

    will be performed on it.

-   :p: The IP and UDP headers of the considered packet.
+   :param p: The IP and UDP headers of the considered packet.

-   :d: Up to :zeek:see:`discarder_maxlen` bytes of the UDP payload.
+   :param d: Up to :zeek:see:`discarder_maxlen` bytes of the UDP payload.

    :returns: True if the packet should not be analyzed any further.